-Today, the MODS XML standard allows the use of both, xml:lang, and a combination of language, script and transliteration (Library of Congress and MODS Editorial Committee 2018).
+Today, the MODS XML standard allows the use of both xml:lang and a combination of language, script, and transliteration (Library of Congress and MODS Editorial Committee 2018).

-As a side note, from the terminology of the MODS standard one can see its being deeply rooted in Latin-script data or even letter-based scripts.
+As a side note, from the terminology of the MODS standard, one can see its being deeply rooted in Latin-script data or even letter-based scripts.
 In a personal communication with Professor Michael Radich, chair of Buddhist Studies at my institute, he rightfully noted that "transliteration" in the context of NLS metadata can itself be problematic.
-Strictly speaking, he argues, the use of the term "transliteration" with a script that does not have "letters", but instead, has e.g. single glyphs that represent whole syllables (Japanese kana, Indic scripts), or is ideographic-pictographic (Chinese, hieroglyphs etc.) is not really correct.
-Instead, it would be better to speak of "transcription".
-He further notes: "There may then be a difficulty, then, deciding whether to apply this principle.
-It is clear that in talking e.g. about representation of Sanskrit in Chinese (菩薩, pusa, Bodhisattva) or English in Mandarin (薩克斯風, sakesifeng, Saxophone), it is best not to talk of "transliteration", but rather, a "transcription", because the resulting word is not in a script that has letters.
-I think that for transcription into a script without letters, the word "transliteration" is clearly not suitable; but for transcription out of such a script, into e.g. Roman, I think it is OK."
+Strictly speaking, he argues, the use of the term "transliteration" with a script that does not have "letters," but instead, for example, is ideographic-pictographic (Chinese, hieroglyphs etc.), or has single glyphs that represent whole syllables (Japanese kana, Indic scripts), is not really correct.
+Instead, it would be better to speak of "transcription."
+He further notes:

+There may then be a difficulty, (...) deciding whether to apply this principle.
+It is clear that in talking e.g. about representation of Sanskrit in Chinese (菩薩, pusa,

+Bodhisattva) or English in Mandarin (薩克斯風, sakesifeng, Saxophone), it is best not to talk of "transliteration" but rather, a "transcription," because the resulting word is not in a script that has letters.
+I think that for transcription into a script without letters, the word "transliteration" is clearly not suitable; but for transcription out of such a script, into e.g. Roman, I think it is OK.
+(Radich, personal communication)